How long has Medifees been around?

 What is use of Data Visualization on your site?

 When you register for FREE, the data will be presented in a pictorial and graphical format.
-This enables users to better grasp the medical and dental cost disparities throughout and identify other patterns.
+This enables users to better grasp the medical cost disparities throughout and identify other patterns.
 After all, nobody wants to browse through endless rows of data like you would otherwise see when visiting sites like cms.gov.